 So brand awareness is measurable, and sales are important.
 Got it.
 But how do we do it?
 Here are some steps that even the non-Coca-Colas of the world can take.

 Brand awareness is awareness of something.
 What’s your something?

-The first step of brand awareness is identifying a trait (or traits) that sets you apart from your competition.
+The first step of building a brand identity is identifying a trait (or traits) that sets you apart from your competition — your USP.
 So study your competition.
 How do they define their brands?
 And just as importantly, how don’t they define their brands?
 Look for characteristics that you can call your own.

 Negative Underwear does a brilliant job of this.
 Just look at their “About” page, which says, “When we realized that most lingerie companies were run by men (not exactly experts in bras, right?), we decided things needed to change.”